 There are many (many) places to enjoy a drink in San Juan, but La Penúltima is a favorite.

 Come here for delicious craft cocktails and beer … the Beehive is perfection, as far as I’m concerned.
-La Penúltima also serves food, and from the looks of the menu, it would be perfect for curing those late night cravings!
+La Penúltima also serves food, and it’s delicious … perfect for curing those late night cravings!

 Beyond the drinks, you’ll love the chill atmosphere, friendly bartenders, and great music.
 And the colorful backyard is the ideal place to wile away an evening.